ExternSchool/planner/README.md

 ### Support requirements
  * should not require operational maintenance
- * no support devops team available - preferably serverless and/or cloud based
+ * no support/devops team available - preferably serverless and/or cloud based service
  * minimal cost, preferably use free tier service providers

 ### Interaction requirements